1954 Eureka earthquake: Earthquake

 The earthquake struck Eureka, Arcata, and the surrounding Humboldt County on December 21, 1954, at approximately 11:56 am.
 The earthquake had a magnitude of 6.5 with an unknown depth.
 There have been an estimated 10 attempts to locate the earthquake.
 Contributing to this problem was the reduction of operating seismic stations within Humboldt County, with a total of two seismic stations.
 Other nearby seismic stations also recorded the earthquake, though these attempts were not that useful.
 For the earthquake, a total of two radio signals were sent, which helped identify the time of the earthquake.

 Damage

 In local areas, chimneys toppled, windows shattered, and ancient buildings swayed dangerously.
 The earthquake caused the Humboldt County courthouse to be deemed uninhabitable, prompting reconstruction of the building.
 The Sweasey Dam broke, threatening nearby areas.
 In addition, a 65000 U.S.gal water tank fell, located near Fortuna, California.

 Aftermath

-Soldiers of the United States Armed Forces inspected some harbors of the Humboldt County for damage.
+Soldiers of the United States Armed Forces inspected some harbors of Humboldt County for damage.
 Damage was found in the jetties, prompting repair money costing US$300,000.
 A total of US$2 million damages was counted, with one death and 50 injuries.